 Steve Hudson is Chair of the firm's Litigation Department.
 Mr. Hudson concentrates his practice in the areas of securities, franchise, and complex commercial litigation.
 His securities litigation experience includes participation in the defense of class actions in New York, Kentucky, Georgia, Florida, South Carolina, Tennessee, and Alabama.

 He has extensive experience with internal corporate investigations and representing special committees of publicly traded companies, including representing a special committees of a Workers Compensation insurance carrier in investigating potential claims against a former CEO, representing a bankruptcy examiner in identifying and evaluating potential claims against third parties arising out a failed LBO, and representing a special committee in deciding whether to terminate a consulting contract between a corporation and its retired founder.
 Most recently, he represented an independent committee of the board of directors of a large private company that was formed to investigate and to decide what to do in response to a comprehensive, detailed demand by a group of minority shareholders.
 Representing the independent committee, the firm conducted an investigation and assisted in the preparation of a lengthy report, which was presented to and adopted by the board of directors.

 During law school, Mr. Hudson received six American Jurisprudence Awards and was ranked second in a class of 244.

-Mr. Hudson was recognized in The Best Lawyers in America® in 2020 and the seven years immediately preceding for Commercial Litigation, Banking and Finance Litigation, and Securities Litigation Law.
+Mr. Hudson was recognized in The Best Lawyers in America® in 2022 and the nine years immediately preceding for Commercial Litigation, Banking and Finance Litigation, and Securities Litigation Law.
 He was also recognized as a 2019 "Atlanta Lawyer of the Year" in the area of Banking and Finance Litigation by The Best Lawyers in America®.
-Mr. Hudson was recognized in 2020 and the seven years immediately preceding as a Georgia "Super Lawyer" in the area of Business Litigation by Super Lawyers magazine.
+Mr. Hudson was recognized in 2021 and the eight years immediately preceding as a Georgia "Super Lawyer" in the area of Business Litigation by Super Lawyers magazine.
 He was named to Georgia Trend's 2015 "Legal Elite" list for General Practice/Trial Law.
 Mr. Hudson is AV® rated by Martindale-Hubbell.